-Environmental laws passed since the first bridge was built changed the process for determining how the new bridge would be built.
-The National Environmental Policy Act, passed in 1970, and the State Environmental Policy Act, passed in 1971, contained provisioned that required public agencies to conduct environmental reviews of proposed projects to identify which natural and historic resources would be affected.
-The laws require that those effects be minimized, and, where unavoidable, mitigation projects have to be carried out.
+Environmental laws passed since the first SR 520 floating bridge was built changed the process for determining how the new bridge would be built.
+The National Environmental Policy Act, passed in 1970, and the State Environmental Policy Act, passed in 1971, contained provisions that required public agencies to conduct environmental reviews of proposed projects to identify which natural and historic resources would be affected.
+The laws require that those effects be minimized, and, where the effects are unavoidable, mitigation projects be carried out.

 Laying the groundwork for a new corridor

 In 2003, the environmental process for a new SR 520 began, and included a full evaluation of multiple design options and four-, six- and eight-lane configurations from I-5 in Seattle to the Eastside.
 A draft environmental impact statement was published in 2006.